MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-safe-links-policies.md

 > [!IMPORTANT]
 > Admins should consider the different configuration settings for SafeLinks.
 One of the available options is to include user identifiable information in SafeLinks.
 This feature enables *Security Ops teams* to investigate potential user compromise, take corrective action, and limit costly breaches.

-The difference between these two elements isn't obvious when you manage Safe Links polices in the Security & Compliance Center:
+The difference between these two elements isn't obvious when you manage Safe Links polices in the Microsoft 365 security center:

 - When you create a Safe Links policy, you're actually creating a safe links rule and the associated safe links policy at the same time using the same name for both.
 - When you modify a Safe Links policy, settings related to the name, priority, enabled or disabled, and recipient filters modify the safe links rule.
 All other settings modify the associated safe links policy.